 Even numbers are on the right and odd numbers are on the left.
 For example, the entrance to a property 5,080 metres from the start of the road on the right hand side becomes number 508.

 The start of the road is determined as the fastest and safest road accessed from the nearest major road or town.

 Rural road maps define the name, the start point and direction of every rural road in the state.

 Who issues the addresses

 Rural property addressing is jointly managed by the state government and local councils.

-- provide standard communication, process support and negotiation with third parties
+- provides standard communication, process support and negotiation with third parties

-- establish the rural property address register, rural road register and maintenance systems.
+- keeps the rural property address register, rural road register and maintenance systems.

 - confirm rural road names and newly generated addresses